Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 ### About algorithms:

-- Basic concepts about their algorithms: Machine learning models (in trainning) : active learning [not in the scope of our project]: display imgae > give labels > propose new places to be interested (to be notice) in the pipeline.
+- Basic concepts about their algorithms: Machine learning models (in training) : active learning [not in the scope of our project]: display imgae > give labels > propose new places to be interested (to be notice) in the pipeline.
 - There will be 2 algorithms:
     - (it’s online) VGG16: ***object detection and classification algorithm*** which is able to classify 1000 images of 1000 different categories with 92.7% accuracy
     - there’s another one: not important to us  —- stick to vgg16 for now (since algorithm is not the focus)